Frequently Asked Questions

 Can I renew for a different room other than my current room?

-Can I keep my things in my room over the summer since I will be moving to the same room in the Fall?
+Can I keep my things in my room over the summer since I will be moving into the same room in the fall?

 What is the benefit of Room Renewal?